Perfect complexes on algebraic stacks: Algebraic stacks with the - resolution property

 The last statement follows since $[V/\GL_{n,\Z}]$ has affine diagonal. \end{proof}

-\begin{question} Every algebraic stack that admits a finite flat cover $V\to X$ with $V$ quasi-affine has the $1$-resolution property by Remark~\ref{rem:finflat-descent-of-res-prop}.
-Are all stacks with the $1$-resolution property of this form?
+\begin{question} Every algebraic stack that admits a finite flat cover $V\to X$ with $V$ quasi-affine has the compact $1$-resolution property by Remark~\ref{rem:finflat-descent-of-res-prop}.
+Are all stacks with the (compact) $1$-resolution property of this form?
 Is every algebraic space with the $1$-resolution property quasi-affine? \end{question}

-Many quotient stacks have the resolution property: \begin{example} Let $S=\spec(R)$ be a regular scheme of dimension at most $1$ (e.g., $R=\Z$ or $R$ is a field).
+Many quotient stacks have the resolution property: \begin{example} Let $S=\spec R$ be a regular scheme of dimension at most $1$ (e.g., $R=\Z$ or $R$ is a field).
 Let $G\to S$ be a flat affine group scheme of finite type and let $V$ be an algebraic space with an action of $G$.
-Then $X=[V/G]$ has the resolution property in the following cases: \begin{enumerate} \item $V$ is quasi-affine. \item $V$ is normal, noetherian and has an ample family of line bundles (e.g.\ $V$ quasi-projective) and $G$ is an extension of a finite flat group scheme by a smooth group scheme with connected fibers (this is automatic if $R$ is a field). \end{enumerate} For (1), use that $BG_S$ has the resolution property~\cite[Lem.~2.4]{MR893468} and Lemma~\ref{lem:quaff_beta_res}.
-For (2) use~\cite[Lem.~2.10 and 2.14]{MR893468}.
-Note that in (2) it is crucial that $V$ is normal to apply Sumihiro's theorem~\cite[Thm.~1.6]{MR0387294} and deduce that sufficiently high powers of the line bundles carry a $G$-action.
+Then $X=[V/G]$ has the resolution property in the following cases~\cite[Thm.~2.1]{MR2108211}: \begin{enumerate} \item $V$ is quasi-affine. \item $V$ is normal, noetherian and has an ample family of line bundles (e.g.\ $V$ quasi-projective) and $G$ is an extension of a finite flat group scheme by a smooth group scheme with connected fibers (this is automatic if $R$ is a field). \item $V$ has an ample family of $G$-equivariant line bundles (e.g.\ $V$ is quasi-projective and $G$ is acting linearly). \end{enumerate} For~\itemref{ex:item:qaff}, use that $BG_S$ has the resolution property~\cite[Lem.~2.4]{MR893468} and Lemma~\ref{lem:quaff_beta_res}.
+For~\itemref{ex:item:normal-ample} use~\cite[Lem.~2.10 and 2.14]{MR893468} and for~\itemref{ex:item:linear} use~\cite[Lem.~2.6]{MR893468}.
+Note that in~\itemref{ex:item:normal-ample} it is crucial that $V$ is normal to apply Sumihiro's theorem~\cite[Thm.~1.6]{MR0387294} and deduce that sufficiently high powers of the line bundles carry a $G$-action.
 In fact, this is false otherwise (cf.~\cite[\S9]{MR2108211}) and whether $X$ has the resolution property in this case is not known in general.
-Alternatively, we could assume that $V$ is a quasi-projective scheme with a \emph{linearizable action} of $G$, as in \cite[Cor.~3.22]{MR2669705}. \end{example}
+Alternatively, we could assume that $V$ is a quasi-projective scheme with a linear action of $G$, as in \cite[Cor.~3.22]{MR2669705}. \end{example} We conclude this section with a simple lemma. \begin{lemma} Let $X$ be a quasi-compact and quasi-separated algebraic stack.
+The following conditions are equivalent: \begin{enumerate} \item $X$ has the compact $\beta$-resolution property. \item $X$ has the $\beta$-resolution property and there exists a vector bundle $F$ such that $\supp(F)=X$ and $F$ is a compact object of $\DQCOH(X)$. \item There is a vector bundle $F$ on $X$ that is a compact object of $\DQCOH(X)$ and a subset $\mathcal{B} \subseteq \VB{X}$ of cardinality $\leq \beta$ such that the set $\{F\otimes E\}_{E \in \mathcal{B}}$ generates $\QCOH(X)$. \item There is a subset $\mathcal{B} \subseteq \VB{X}$ of cardinality $\leq \beta$ that generates $\QCOH(X)$ and an integer $r\geq 0$ such that $\Ext^i_{\Orb_X}(E,N)=0$ for all $i>r$, all $E\in \mathcal{B}$ and all $N\in \QCOH(X)$. \item There is a subset $\mathcal{B} \subseteq \VB{X}$ of cardinality $\leq \beta$ that generates $\QCOH(X)$ and an integer $r\geq 0$ such that the natural map